appsmithorg/appsmith-docs/website/docs/reference/widgets/button/README.md

 **Example 2**

-There are some cases where you might want to create more complex flows based on certain conditions.
-This example is going to demonstrate how to configure the event field to achieve a more complex set of actions.
+There are some cases where you might want to create more complex flows:

-Once you've selected a query for your button to run (see example above), two new fields appear in the properties pane: **onSuccess** and **onError**.
-You can use these fields to set up subsequent functions to run after the completion of your query.
-If the query is successful, the action in the **onSuccess** field will be executed.
-If the query returns an error response, **onError** will be executed.
+Once you've selected a query (see prior example), two new fields appear in the properties pane: **onSuccess** and **onError**.
+You can use these fields to set up subsequent functions to run after your query completes.
+If the query is successful, the action in the **onSuccess** field is executed.
+If the query returns an error response, **onError** is executed.

 If you'd like even more control or more [complex workflows](/core-concepts/writing-code/workflows#complex-workflows), consider writing custom code in a [JS Object](/core-concepts/writing-code/javascript-editor-beta) to handle the logic.
-Once you have created a function in the JS Object that does what you want, you can set the button to execute it just like you did with the query before -- this time, look for your JS Object under the "Execute a JS function" menu item.
+Once you've created a function in the JS Object, you can set the button to execute it just like you did with the query before -- this time, look for your JS Object under the "Execute a JS function" menu item.

 ## Buttons in forms

-Every [Form widget](/reference/widgets/button/) comes with two buttons automatically: one labeled "Submit," and another labeled "Reset."
-These buttons (and any other button you drag _into the form widget's area_) can have some special behavior, controlled by two of the button's properties:
+Buttons can have some special behaviors when they are located within the boundaries of a [Form widget](/reference/widgets/form).
+Its form-specific behavior is controlled by two of the button's properties:

 ### Disabled invalid forms

-When this button property is turned on, the button is **Disabled** while the form has any required fields that are incomplete.
+When this button property is turned on, the button is **Disabled** while the form has any required fields that are incomplete, or while any of the fields have input that is considered invalid.

 For example, imagine that you have a form with an [Input widget](/reference/widgets/input/) whose **Required** property is turned on.
 If that input field hasn't been completed by the user, then the button won't be usable.

+Similarly, if an Input widget's **Valid** property is ```{{ Input1.text.length > 5 }}``` but the user input is only 2 characters long, the input is considered invalid and the button is disabled.

 ### Reset form on success

 When this button property is turned on, the button can be used to reset all fields present in the form's area to their default state.
+This is useful for clearing inputs after the form is submitted; when both **Disabled invalid forms** and **Reset form on success** are turned on, submitting the form automatically resets the input fields so they can be used again.

 ## Properties